elastio/bon/README.md

 Any syntax for functions is supported including `async`, fallible, generic functions, `impl Trait`, etc.

+Many things are customizable with additional attributes described in the [API reference](https://bon-rs.com/reference/builder), but let's see what else `bon` has to offer.

 ## Struct Builder

 Use `#[derive(Builder)]` to generate a builder for a struct.